jjmcoconut/amethst/content/Introduction to Database.md

 		- A ∈ α and stronger
 		- F logically implies (F – {α⟶β}) ∪ {(α – A)⟶β}
 	- Remove from the right side: Attribute A is extraneous in β if
-		- A ∈ β andweaker
+		- A ∈ β and weaker
 		- (F – {α⟶β}) ∪ {α⟶(β – A)} logically implies F
 - Note: implication in the opposite direction is trivial in each of the cases above, since a “stronger” functional dependency always implies a weaker one